Average Global Sea Surface Temperatures

 - This tends to reduce the population of phytoplankton.

 - This tends to decrease the amount of CO2 that the phytoplankton consume via photosynthesis.
-(Phytoplankton convert light energy from the sun into chemical energy by photosynthesis, consuming CO2 and releasing oxygen in very large quantities.
-They produce somewhere between 50% and 85% of the oxygen in our air.
-P
+(Phytoplankton convert light energy from the sun into chemical energy by photosynthesis, consuming CO2 and releasing oxygen in very large quantities.)

 - This tends to increase the CO2 in the atmosphere.